MarianBastiurea/happycoding/README.md

    * Display N terms of Fibonacci series
    * Displays a pattern like a pyramid where first and last number are 1
    * Return a number in reverse order
+   * Check if a number is a palindrome
+   * Check if a string isa palindrome
+   * Sum of integer between 100 and 200 which are divisible by 9
+   * Find HCF of two numbers
+   * Find LCM of two numbers using HCF
+   * Find LCM of two numbers
 3. Arrays
    * Find all unique elements in array
 4. Recursion